 Table 7 lists the specifications of PortMiami's eight cruise terminals located on North Port and South Port and also lists the four major long-term parking garages and two ground-level lots that provide near-terminal parking services.
-The cruise lines that call PortMiami home are Azamara Club Cruises, Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Disney Cruise Line, MSC Cruises, Norwegian Cruise Line, Oceania Cruises, Regent Seven Seas Cruises and Royal Caribbean International.
-A new ferry service to the Bahamian island of Bimini, provided by Bahamas Express, began in February 2013, offering three weekly transits to Bimini Bay Resort.
+The cruise lines that call PortMiami home are Azamara Club Cruises, Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Crystal Cruises, Disney Cruise Line, MSC Cruises, Norwegian Cruise Line, Oceania Cruises, Regent Seven Seas Cruises and Royal Caribbean International and port of calls are Aida Cruises.
+A new ferry service to the Bahamian island of Bimini, provided by Bimini SuperFast Ferry, began in July 2013, offering daily transits to Resorts World Bimini.

-- PortMiami is currently utilizing six cruise berths.
-According to port officials, a seventh cruise berth is needed now, with a eighth, at a combined cost of \$65.9 million, needed in 2020, and a ninth, at an additional \$27.8 million, will be required by 2032. - Alternative method of baggage movement (beltway system). - Walkway system (incorporating a beltway system). - Terminal complex (instead of one berth per terminal). - Berth 1-6: Continue to function as-is, with potential improvements later.
-Once they reach the end of usable life, adequate adjacent space exists to build new berths while continuing operations during construction. - Terminal J (for small cruise ships) to be demolished and replaced at an undefined date (continued use until at least 8 berths are built). - Central Intermodal and Campus Commercial Development Zone. - Develop a new marketing strategy focusing on lines

-- not in South Florida currently that may be growing their presence in the Caribbean region. - Develop a detailed Master Plan for the new Cruise Terminal Complex at the existing B and C terminals to meet future industry needs.
+- PortMiami is currently utilizing seven cruise berths.
+According to port officials, an eighth cruise berth is needed now, with a ninth, at a combined cost of \$80 million, needed in 2017-2018. - Alternative method of baggage movement (beltway system). - Walkway system (incorporating a beltway system). - Terminal complex (instead of one berth per terminal). - Berth 1-6: Continue to function as-is, with potential improvements later.
+Once they reach the end of usable life, adequate adjacent space exists to build new berths while continuing operations during construction. - Central Intermodal and Southwest Corner Development Zone. - Develop a new marketing strategy focusing on lines not in South Florida currently that may be growing their presence in the Caribbean region. - Develop a detailed Master Plan for the new Cruise Terminals.